How Charitable Giving Became Part of My Businesss

 Giving Back at Home in Costa Rica

-There are so many wondrous things about living in Costa Rica.
-The warmth of the people, the rich culture, the insanely cool mountains, landscapes and wildlife.
+Costa Rica is full of beauty and wonder – the warmth of the people, the culture, the insanely cool mountains, landscapes, and wildlife.

 I’ve tried to do what I can.
-My two cats, Toño + Travieso, and two dogs, Canela + Lily, are all straight-up, scooped-up rescues, and I’ve fostered two litters of abandoned puppies.
+My two cats, Toño + Travieso, and two dogs, Lily + Canela, are all rescues I scooped up, and I’ve fostered two litters of abandoned puppies.
 But it never feels like enough to make an impact alone.

 The Animal Rescue Groups I Support in Costa Rica